BestTimesToVisit.com Logo

 Circumvesuviana Train

-Cost:Around €3-€5 one-way from Naples.
+Cost:Around €3-€5 one-way from Naples, depending on your starting station.

 Private Transfer/Taxi

-Bus (SITA SUD)
+Bus from Naples (SITA Sud)

 Rental Car